ga4gh/vrs/docs/source/impl-guide/computed_identifier.rst

 * VR Computed Identifiers are defined only when all nested objects are identified with ``ga4gh`` identifiers.
 Generating VR identifiers using objects referenced within any other namespace is not compliant with this specification.

-In particular, it is not compliant to generate VR identifiers using sequences referenced with RefSeq, Ensembl, or other accession outside the `ga4gh`` namespace.
+.. important:: The above requirement means that *sequences must be
+               identified with GA4GH computed identifiers* based on the sequence digest.
+Implementations that use other sequence identifiers are NOT compliant with this specification.

 .. _digest-serialization: